yong6210/LifeAppProject/README.md

   backup workflows (`test/backup_service_test.dart`).
 Add integration tests for new sync or backup flows as they evolve.

+### Timer page UI harness
+`TimerPage` depends on asynchronous providers (`settingsFutureProvider`, `todaySummaryProvider`, permissions, etc.) plus localization assets.
+When adding widget tests for timer entry points (app bar actions, quick cards, navigator overlays):
+- Follow the pattern in `test/features/timer/timer_page_workout_entry_test.dart`
+  by overriding the async providers with synchronous fakes and feeding a fake `TimerController`.
+- Use the `_TestAppLocalizationsDelegate` helper (see the same test file) so the widget tree does not try to load ARB files from disk; load the desired locale once in `setUpAll` and hand it to the delegate.
+- Pump a `TimerPage(useForegroundTask: false)` to bypass the `WithForegroundTask` wrapper that would otherwise stall tests.
+- Ensure the `TimerState` starts in the mode your scenario requires; the fake controller in the test demonstrates how to pin the mode to `workout`.

+Replicate that harness whenever you need to cover additional timer UI flows so the tests remain deterministic and isolated from platform services.

 ## Roadmap & Open Work
 - Ship the DND prompt for focus mode and text-to-speech cues for workout mode (see checklist section 4).